Seb on Software Engineering Management

 When sourcing candidates, it's more useful to ask the question: "Where is the kind of person I want likely to be?" than it is to ask "What skills do they need to have?".
 If you search for skills, you end up wasting a lot of time interviewing candidates who aren't what you're looking for.
 This is especially true when you're working with people like recruiters who don't have an intuition for "what a good engineer looks like".
 It's better to say "The kind of person I'm looking for is likely to be found on the Android firmware team at Google" than it is to say "I'm looking for a systems programmer".

 Vibey things like the comfort level with tools of choice, the depth and specificity when discussing past work, and the way the candidate talks about themselves are pretty high signal.
-Often, I can determine within the first five minutes whether someone is going to end up in the running to receive an offer.
+Often, within the first 10-15 minutes I can tell whether or not someone's going to end up in the running to receive an offer.

 Ref checks are very good.
 They're pretty low effort and quite high signal - you should do them in the final stages when you're choosing a winner from among your best candidates.